gmshake/maven-enforcer/README.md

 ## Deploying web site

-You can use the `deploySite.sh` or `deploySite.bat` script Without any profile, the site will be deployed to `https://maven.apache.org/enforcer-archives/enforcer-${project.version}`
+You can use the `deploySite.sh` or `deploySite.bat` script without any profile, the site will be deployed to `https://maven.apache.org/enforcer-archives/enforcer-${project.version}`

 ```
 sh ./deploySite.sh -Preporting